Clinical Excellence, Patient-Focused Care

 Our programs and services are overseen by a dedicated and compassionate team of award-winning physicians, nurses and supporting medical professionals who put the health needs and safety of our patients first.
-For the 18th time, we have been recognized with an 'A'—the top grade for patient safety—from the Leapfrog Group.
-We are also the first and only hospital on Long Island to receive a five-star rating from the Centers for Medicare & Medicaid Services for consistently high patient satisfaction scores.
+For the 19th time, we have been recognized with an 'A'—the top grade for patient safety—from the Leapfrog Group.
+We are also the first hospital on Long Island to receive a five-star rating from the Centers for Medicare & Medicaid Services for consistently high patient satisfaction scores.

 About St. Francis Hospital & Heart Center®

 St. Francis Hospital & Heart Center® Leadership Team

 - Ann Cella, R.N., Senior Vice President, Patient Care Services & Chief Nursing Officer

 - Sam-Young Chwe, Senior Vice President, COO & CFO